 We obey.
 Out of a heart of love, through the power of grace.

 What shall we say then?
 Shall we continue in sin, that grace may abound?
 God forbid.

 For sin shall not have dominion over you: for ye are not under the law, but under grace.
 What then? shall we sin, because we are not under the law, but under grace?
 God forbid.
 (Romans 6, portions)

 For, brethren, ye have been called unto liberty; only use not liberty for an occasion to the flesh (Galatians 5:13)

-This isn’t about trying harder to be a better Christian.
+This isn’t about trying harder to be a better Christian or quit sinning.
 This isn’t about checking boxes in order to please God.
 This isn’t about earning more of God’s love through our awesome behavior management techniques.
 This is about recognizing the wonder of grace, daily – and being motivated by LOVE – letting the Christ who lives within us live THROUGH us.
 Letting HIS righteousness shine through.

 For the love of Christ constraineth us; …that they which live should not henceforth live unto themselves, but unto him which died for them, and rose again.
 (2 Corinthians 5:14-15)